Code-Institute-Submissions/glo-lighting-portal/README.md

     If a consumer closes the browser window and comes back the next day, their shopping basket will not have forgotten the product details in the shopping cart.

 - search function. </li>
+- jQuery lightbox Featherlight. has been integrated with the detail photos which means you can enlarge the thumbnail by clicking on it.

 - Articles.(blog) Read the text in the footer to find out more.</li>